SlikIO/slikio-nodejs/readme.md

-This is a Node.js package for SlikIO - Charts as a service.
+This is a Node.js package for SlikIO - Charts for developers.

 #Installation
 To get the package, install Node.js and npm, then run: